tony-go/v8-profiler-performance/README.md

 # v8 profiler performance

-The purpose of this repository is to measure time it took for the profiler during the following steps:
+The purpose of this repository is to measure the time it took for the profiler during the following steps:
 * enable
 * start
 * stop